RenanVKoashi/Hunting-Words/readme.md

 May/2024

 - This is a college project whose task is to create a word-search using C.
 - In this game of word-search the player must find the words in the list and inform the coordinates of the first and last letter to gain points.
-The player can choose from two different themes, each theme has 3 levels o difficulties: easy, medium and hard.
+The player can choose from two different themes, each theme has 3 levels of difficulties: easy, medium and hard.
 The score list will show the top 10 players.

 ### Guidelines:
 - The game should have at least 2 themes.